 speaker

 Eric Bjornholt

-I think what I'm going to add to that is just kind of a short-term view here as well because I know we'll get this question a lot is what do we expect for debt pay down in the current quarter, the March quarter?
-And really we expect that to be somewhere between $225 million and $250 million.
-Last quarter was $257 million.
-But our starting accounts receivable balance is lower just because revenue was down last quarter.
-So really to get some tailwinds behind us from a revenue perspective, as the top line grows, I think EBITDA will start growing nicely and that's going to help with the leverage metrics coming down.
+I think what I'm going to add to that is just kind of a short-term view here, because I know we'll get this question a lot, is what do we expect for debt pay down in the current quarter, the March quarter?
+And really we expect that to be somewhere between $225 and $250 million.
+Last quarter was $257, but our starting accounts receivable balance is lower just because revenue was down last quarter.
+So really to get some tailwinds behind us from a revenue perspective, as the top line grows, I think, EBITDA will start growing nicely, and that's going to help with the leverage metrics coming down.
 But it kind of depends on what the environment is going to be over the course of the next year.
 If we were able to get to that three times number that you mentioned, I think we'd need some pretty good revenue growth.

+speaker